Traditional Chinese Medicine

 Acupressure)

-Tui Na (Also known as Chinese masssage or acupressure) is a form
+Tui Na (Also known as Chinese massage or acupressure) is a form

 of Asian bodywork that uses touch to balance the body's energy.

-It is most closely resembling conventional western massage.
+It most closely resembles the conventional Western massage.
 Many

 of the techniques are similar - gliding (known as effleurage or